-7.1 Transport Arrangements to be made by International Registries and Transplant Centers
+8.1 Transport Arrangements by International Registries and Transplant Centers

 Once the date of collection is confirmed, the DKMS case manager sends a form to the respective registry or transplant center to fill in the required information.

 For international transport arrangements, the applicable DKMS or WMDA forms must be submitted.